iconify/website/docs/libraries/tools/examples/import-fa-pro.md

 node --experimental-strip-types convert-fa-pro-npm.ts
 ```

-Alternativly, you can manually remove the types from the code and run it as a JS file instead.
+Alternatively, you can manually remove the types from the code and run it as a JS file instead.